roshnig/masterproject/frontend/README.md

 # React + TypeScript + Vite

+## Layout for app

-I have created 3 heders or appbar. to test each of these --> open routes.tsx file 1- Simple headbar - uncomment line 22-25 and comment line 27-60 2- MUI sidebar and top header both - comment line 22-25 and uncomment line 27-60
+I have created 3 heders or appbar. to test each of these --> open routes.tsx file 1- Simple headbar - uncomment line 22-25 and comment line 27-60. this one doesn't have any routing setup yet.
+2- MUI sidebar and top header both - comment line 22-25 and uncomment line 28-62. and then just comment line 29 and line 28 should be uncommented (where element=Layout).
+3- UKICSidebar - comment line 22-25 and uncomment line 28-62. and then just comment line 28 and line 29 should be uncommented ( where element = ICSidebar).

 ## React Compiler